EU Funding & Tenders Portal

 Parallel to the validation of your organisation, you will be requested by the Central Validation Service to appoint your Legal Entity Appointed Representative (LEAR).

-This must be done by a legal representative of your organisation with the necessary legal authority to commit the organisation for this type of decisions (e.g. typically CEOs, rectors, Director-Generals, etc. always in accordance with the statutes of your organisation). (warning) If such decisions are normally reserved for joint decision-making by several representatives, the appointment must be done together (documents signed by all).
+This must be done by a legal representative of your organisation with the necessary legal authority to commit the organisation for this type of decisions (e.g. typically CEOs, rectors, Director-Generals, etc. always in accordance with the statutes of your organisation). (warning) If such decisions are normally reserved for joint decision-making by several representatives, the appointment must be done together (single signature on LEAR documents, but internally the applicable procedures with joint decision-making must all have been complied with).

 The LEAR role, which can be performed by any member of the organisation (typically from the central administration), is key.
-They are formally nominated to manage your organisation's use of the Portal and thus bear the final responsibilty for all your actions in the Portal.
+They are formally nominated to manage your organisation's use of the Portal and thus bear the final responsibility for all your Click the three dots button in the Portal.
 Once validated, they will be responsible for:

 • keeping an overview of all the proposals/projects/contracts your organisation is involved in